JCloete/EEE4022S-NeXtRAD-NTPCS/README.md

 # EEE4022S-NeXtRAD-NTPCS
-Code for the networked pedestal control system
+Code for the networked tracking pedestal control system